-Figure 3: Members' satisfaction with NASTAG (Source: TASAI Survey) SERVICE TO SMALLHOLDER FARMERS Concentration of rural agro-dealer network According to the updated Directory of Ghana Agri-Input Dealers (AGRA, 2012), there are 3,153 agro-input dealers across Ghana.
-This translates to a ratio of one agro-dealer for approximately every 794 agricultural households in Ghana.
-Of the total number of agro-dealers, 83% (2,388) have been trained.
-Most of the trained agro-dealers (83%) are male.
-These agro-dealers stock seeds and other agricultural inputs like fertilizers and chemicals.
+Figure 3: Members' satisfaction with NASTAG (Source: TASAI Survey) SERVICE TO SMALLHOLDER FARMERS Concentration of rural agro-dealer network According to the updated Directory of Ghana Agro-Input Dealers (AGRA, 2012), there are 3,153 agro-input dealers across Ghana.
+This translates to a ratio of one agro-dealer for approximately every 794 agricultural households.
+These agro-dealers stock seeds and other agricultural inputs such as fertilizers and chemicals.
 There are notable efforts to improve the capacity of agro-dealers in Ghana.
-One of these efforts, supported under APSP, builds the capacity of agro-dealers to address the issue of counterfeit seeds.
-Seed companies rated their satisfaction with the agro-dealer network as good (64%).
-There is no recent census of agro-dealers in Ghana to update the above statistics.
-Availability of seed in small packages For the four crops collectively, 66% of the seed was sold in packages of 2 kg or less.
+One of these efforts, supported under the APSP, builds the capacity of agro-dealers to address the issue of counterfeit seeds.
+Seed companies rated their satisfaction with the agro-dealer network as "good" (64%).
+Availability of seed in small packages For the four crops addressed in this study, 66% of all seed was sold in packages of 2 kg or less.
 This is a high proportion, but there is significant variation across the four crops, as shown in Figure 4.
-The amount of seed sold in small packages ranges from the 74% for maize to 14% for soya bean, with cowpea (42%) and rice (29%) in the middle.
-Most soya bean seed (79%) is sold in package sizes of at least 25 kg.
-The large package size could be an impediment for variety adoption by smallholder farmers, who are more likely to experiment with new varieties only if they can purchase them in small volumes.
-The seed companies' satisfaction with availability of seed in small packages is positively correlated with the volumes sold in small packages.
-On average, seed companies rate their satisfaction with the volumes of seed sold in small packages as good (72%).
+The amount of seed sold in small packages ranges from 74% for maize to 14% for soya bean, with cowpea (42%) and rice (29%) in the middle.
+Most soya bean seed (79%) is sold in packages of at least 25 kg.
+The large package size could be an impediment to variety adoption by smallholder farmers, who are more likely to experiment with new varieties only if they can purchase these in small volumes.
+The seed companies' satisfaction with the availability of seed in small packages is positively correlated with the volumes of seed sold in small packages.
+On average, seed companies rate their satisfaction with the volumes of seed sold in small packages as "good" (72%).
 The companies are more satisfied with volumes seed sold in small packages for maize (81%) and rice (74%), than for soya bean (65%) and cowpea (50%).
-The certification tag provided by PPRSD is usually one tag per 50 kg bag.
-Thus, much of the seed sold in small packages is seed that has been re-bagged and does not have the certification tag.
+Usually, the PPRSD provides one certification tag per 50 kg bag.
+Consequently, much of the seed sold in small packages is seed that has been rebagged and does not have a certification tag.
+This makes it more difficult to effectively identify potentially fake seed, as even certified seed cannot always be expected to be sold with a certification tag.